Nafis28/Email-To-SMS/README.md

 ![image](https://github.com/Nafis28/Email-To-SMS/assets/30291815/a91bd6db-df1d-436d-8c16-0e6c9b93eca1)

+#Info Code is Hidden.
+If you need to access. feel free to contact me / DM me on LinkdIn

 # Email-to-SMS Bridge

 A simple serverless function that listens for incoming POST requests containing email data, then sends a corresponding SMS message using Twilio.